remg427/misp42splunk/README.md

 4. Check that your Splunk SH can connect to the MISP instance.

 # Installation
-This App is designed to run on Splunk Search Head(s)
+This App is designed to run on Splunk Search Head(s) on Linux plateforms
-1. Download the ZIP file and install the app on your Splunk Search Head(s) (you may remove -master from file name)
+1. Download the ZIP file and remove -master from folder name in the ZIP file
+    * Python scripts in folder bin expect the app to be installed at /opt/splunk/etc/misp42splunk.
+If your environment adapt accordingly either your path or the python scripts
     * Please note that this app come with a copy of Splunk SDK under misp42splunk/bin
+2. Install the app on your Splunk Search Head(s)
 2. A custom endpoint has been defined so you need to restart Splunk (for later updates, you may skip this step)
-3. At next logon, you should be invited to configure the app (if not go to Manage Apps > TA-MISP 42 Splunk > Set up)
+3. At next logon, you should be invited to configure the app (if not go to Manage Apps > App-MISP42 > Set up)
     - For MISP
         - provide the url to your MISP instance;
         - provide the authkey;
-        - check the certificate of the MISP server.
+        - check (or not) the certificate of the MISP server.
     - For TheHive
         - provide the url to the API of your instance;
         - provide the authkey.